nnym/dycon/README.md

-Dycon is a group of 2 projects for Java 17+:
+Dycon is a group of 2 interdependent projects:
-- dycon: a single class `Dycon` containing a method that can be invoked to trigger dycon-javac
+- dycon (for Java 11+): a single class `Dycon` containing a method that can be invoked to trigger dycon-javac
-- dycon-javac: a plugin for the standard Java compiler that replaces calls to `Dycon::ldc` by `ldc` instructions.
+- dycon-javac (for Java 17+): a plugin for the standard Java compiler that replaces calls to `Dycon::ldc` by `ldc` instructions.

 Consider the example below.
 ```java